oconnor97/JWD-007-Final-Project/project/task-2/README.md

 ### Step 0: Create a private GitHub repository

 Create a private GitHub repository that is shared among your groupmates and your instructor (oconnor97).
+Clone your Repo to your Generation Folder on your own Computer

 ### Step 1: Create the page structure